Lydiafz/Udacity_DS_project1/README.md

 ### Dataset:

-The dataset is from From Kaggle: https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016
+The dataset is dataset of suicide rates overview 1985 to 2016 provided by Kaggle,

 ## result blog post: